pspgbhu/github-download-parts/README.md

 - `parts`:  The parts of github repository. it could be a file or a dir in your repository.
 And it will only download what you set.

 ## Rate Limiting

-**You just only could download 30 times per hour**, This because of Github API Rate Limiting.
+This because of Github API Rate Limiting,**You just only could download 30 times per hour**.

 Github allows 60 requests per hour, We will cost 2 requests every exec `repo.download()`.